 A Skin Irritation and Flare up Guide: Will Baby Lotion for Sensitive Skin Help?

 While a daily bath can help your baby’s peeling skin, remember to keep bath time short.
 This is because being immersed in water for a long time can strip your newborn’s skin of natural oils, aggravating his dry skin.

-A good bath time duration is 5-10 minutes.
+A good bath time duration is between 5 to 10 minutes.

 Also, use lukewarm instead of hot water, and stick to soap- and fragrance-free cleansers and a soft wash cloth.
 Don’t rub at your baby’s skin with the wash cloth, instead, clean his skin gently with circular movements.

 Remember that regular soap and body washes may be too harsh for your little one’s delicate skin.